-Who needs the usability audit?
+Who needs the usability test?

 A website heatmap in dynamics in an online store:

-What does the usability audit consist of?
+What does the usability test methods?

-What does the usability audit check?
+What do the usability test methods check?

 - Indicators of behavioral factors.
 Detecting where users enter a website and where they leave it, exploring ways of conversion, studying the most often clicked components, etc.

-What problems does the usability audit solve?
+What problems does the usability test solve?